On February 1st, we closed our doors at 190 Bellevue and moved our store to 146 - our new home.

-Our goal was to take the best features and details from 190 and Wayland Square and create a space that was completely our own.
-We always loved the layout of 190 Bellevue, with copper racks and our clothing against a bright white backdrop and checkout station in the center of the space.
-It makes for an easy shopping experience, with us able to engage and assist centrally.
-Our checkout station was one of the main features we inherited when we moved into 190, and we grew quite attached to it, so we knew we wanted to recreate something similar at our new shop.
-We hoped to keep the original concept but also relished the opportunity to customize it for our specific desires.
+Our goal was to take our favorite pieces from all 190 and add features we liked from other pop-up spaces we have occupied to create a space that was completely our design.
+We always loved the layout of 190 Bellevue, with copper racks against a clean white backdrop and checkout station in the center of the space.
+It makes for a natural flow and allows us to engage with the whole shop from the center out.
+Our cash-wrap station was one of the main features we inherited when we moved into 190, and we grew quite attached to it, so we knew we wanted to recreate something similar at the new shop.
 Our contractor, Arthur Mead, had the idea to create two parallel counters instead of one L shaped unit, so the space would feel more open, while also giving us more workspace.
-Dakota designed and drew to scale a rendering of the station that would fit our specifications exactly.
-We could not be more thrilled with both the beauty and function of the final product.

-From painting ceilings at the tip top of an eight-foot ladder, to knocking down a beam with just a hammer, to driving to Burlington to fit a near 7ft mirror in the back of my Subaru, to Dakota meticulously painting the floor trim to perfection - we have put our blood, sweat and tears into making our vision a reality.
-We could never have gotten it done without the emotional (and physical) support of our family, the patience of our new landlord and neighbors during construction, and our detail-oriented contractor, Arthur Mead of Arthur Mead Contracting.
+From painting ceilings at the tip top of an eight-foot ladder, to knocking down a beam with just a hammer, to driving to Vermont to fit a near 7ft mirror in the back of a Subaru, to meticulously painting the floor trim to perfection - we have put our whole souls into making this vision a reality.
+We could never have gotten it done without the help and support of our family, the patience of our new landlord and neighbors during construction, and our detail-oriented contractor, Arthur Mead.
 Arthur was the ideal partner to collaborate with on our custom designs, from his commitment to fulfilling our vision and making the buildout a seamless process, to lending us tools and teaching us techniques so we could tackle some tasks ourselves.